Electronics - exception synchronous rectifier

 The above design is abstract because there is no real design objective, so there is no real worst case design carried out.
 The optimal chopping frequency would be a trade-off between using a low frequency where the switching transients would be a small proportion of the output signal.
 The effect of thermal noise when chopping frequency is 50Hz to 5KHz is likely to be in the region of best all over performance.
 But this is a region whether mains frequency pick up is likely to be an issue.

 300Hz for example would filter both 50Hz or 60Hz but would suffer a low frequency beat if the mains frequency and the synchronising clock were mismatched.
-But 330Hz would create a beat of about 5Hz this may be acceptable.
+But 330Hz would create a beat of about 5Hz, this may be acceptable.
+The chop frequency of a few kHz should work well, the op-amp bandwidth is high enough to cope accurately.
 But the most important aspect of this design is that the chopped and most sensitive part of the circuit is very small in PCB area because the design is simple.
-To maintain this advantage take care with layout of the wiring loom keep the chopped light signal away from the photodetector and also keep both wired signals away from the circuit board.
+To maintain this advantage, take care with layout of the wiring loom to keep the chopped light signal away from the photodetector and also keep both wired signals away from the circuit board.

 The chopped light would be best driven from a resistor in series with a simple push-pull driver such as a gate or CCD clock driver from a well regulated supply.
 If you need to use an active current source (op-amp transistor switch and LED) this could introduce the biggest accuracy issue because of the circuit's settling time.
 I have successfully used such an active current source to illuminate a CCD because the LED light intensity was the most important parameter and needed to be automatically adjusted.
 The chopping in that case was fine and the CCD which worked at 8-10 bits performance anyway was not compromised.